Turner Picture

 This picture enhances the museum’s existing collection of Malmesbury related art; including works by Thomas Hearne who influenced Turner himself.
 A rotating exhibition will accompany the Turner watercolour in the Athelstan Museum’s mezzanine gallery.
 Critically this acquisition also offers opportunities for us to run programmes and events aimed at celebrating; and engaging more people with; the town’s rich heritage and culture.

 The Museum has published a monograph to mark the acquisition of the painting; written by distinguished Turner historian Ian Warrell and lavishly illustrated with some of Turner’s early Malmesbury sketches and relevant works by other artists.
-This is available to purchase in the Museum shop and on online.
-See our Shop page…
+This is available to purchase in the Museum shop and online.
+See our Shop page.

 The museum was honoured that HRH the Prince of Wales, patron of the Turner Society, recorded an introduction for our series of talks about Turner.
 You can watch this here.